vipinagrawal25/MeMC/README.md

 # MeMC
 The MeMC is an open-source software package for monte-carlo simulation of elastic shells.
 The package can be useful to study the mechanics of biological nano-vesicles e.g. Exosomes.

 Micro and nano vesicles play a crucial role in biology and medicine.
 The physical properties of these vesicles play an important role in their biological functions.
 Hence it is important to measure their elastic constants.
-One of the ways, to measure elastic constants of cells, is to poke them with AFM tip to compute force-distance curve.
-Then we model cell as a linear elastic material and by fitting this model to the experimental force-distance curve, we estimate the parameters of elastic model i.e. cell.
+One of the ways, to measure elastic constants of cells, is to poke them with Atomic Force Microscopy (AFM) tip to compute force-distance curve.
+Then the cell is modeled as a linear elastic material and by fitting this model to the experimental force-distance curve, the parameters of elastic model i.e. cell is estimated.
 However nano-vesicles differ from cells in two ways:

  1) The nano-vesicles are much smaller hence thermal fluctuations may effectively renormalize the elastic coefficients. ([Košmrlj & Nelson, 2017](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.7.011002), [Paulose et al., 2012](https://www.pnas.org/doi/abs/10.1073/pnas.1212268109)).
  2) Cell membranes are strongly coupled to an underlying cytoskelton.
 Hence they may be modeled by a solid body ([HW et al., 2002](https://www.pnas.org/doi/abs/10.1073/pnas.202617299)) but nano-vesicles must be modeled as liquid filled elastic membranes.

 Hence, to be able to interpret the force-distance curve of nano-vesicles, we need to solve for the elastic response of thermally fluctuating elastic shell.

-There are commercial packages, e.g. [COMSOL](www.comsol.com), to calculate the force-distance curve of solid bodies and closed membranes, but no package that includes thermal effects.
+There are commercial packages, e.g. [COMSOL](www.comsol.com), to calculate the force-distance curve of solid bodies and closed membranes, but there are no package that include the thermal effects.
 The goal of this package is to bridge that gap.

 ## Prerequisites